 Elements inside a flex container are flex items.
 The Flex Item panel appears when selecting a flex item.
-In case the selected item is also a flex container, both panels will be shown.
+In case the selected item is also a flex container, both panels are shown.

 To give a component a specific size and define the empty space around and inside it, you can use the size and space panel located in the properties panel.

 See the following figure for illustration:

 T-Shirt Size DefinitionsWhen the Lumo theme is in use, the margin, padding and spacing properties accept t-shirt sizes which translate to the corresponding spacing properties.
 Otherwise, the property values map directly to the corresponding CSS properties.

 Set width and height, as well as constrain their minimum and maximum values.

 Set margin and padding.
 Setting

 Padding sets the same value to all edges.
 Individual edges can be set or overridden by setting values to the